Minimal time required to charge a quantum system: Definition of quantum charging distance

-The motivation for this definition is to find the minimal time it takes to charge a quantum system, considering the standard condition of the charging Hamiltonian used extensively in the quantum batteries literature~\cite{PhysRevLett.128.140501,PhysRevE.87.042123, Campaioli2018, Crescente_2020, PhysRevE.100.032107}.
-Operator norm $\|\V_t\|$ is equal to the largest absolute eigenvalue of the charging Hamiltonian $\V_t$.
-This is to set all potential Hamiltonians on an equal footing since the charging speed can be trivially increased simply by rescaling the Hamiltonian to increase these values.
+The motivation for this definition is to find the minimal time it takes to charge a quantum system, considering the standard condition of the driving Hamiltonian used extensively in the quantum batteries literature~\cite{PhysRevLett.128.140501,PhysRevE.87.042123, Campaioli2018, Crescente_2020, PhysRevE.100.032107}.
+This condition on the norm also motivates the name ``quantum charging distance''.
+However, we would like to emphasise that at this point, until Section~\ref{sec:quantum_batteries}, there is no inherent notion of a battery or a charging process (i.e., changing the mean energy of the system).
+Operator norm $\|\V_t\|$ is used to set all potential Hamiltonians on an equal footing since the evolution (i.e., charging) speed can be trivially increased simply by rescaling eigenvalues of this Hamiltonian to increase this norm.
 In other words, $N$ times larger norm leads to $N$ times faster charging speed.
 We can view this norm as analogous to the electric potential, which mathematically acts similarly---doubling the potential doubles the electric current, given the same resistance.
 Physically, it is related to the energy invested into the creation of the Hamiltonian.
-Thus, setting $\|\V_t\|=1$ intuitively accounts for investing the same resources into the creation of different charging Hamiltonians as measured by this norm.
+Thus, setting $\|\V_t\|=1$ intuitively accounts for investing the same resources into the creation of different driving Hamiltonians as measured by this norm.

 First, we show that the definition above is indeed a proper distance measure.

 \begin{theorem} $D$ defined above is a distance on the set of density matrices with equal spectra.
 In other words, it is well-defined, positive, symmetric, and it satisfies the triangle inequality. \end{theorem} \begin{proof} See Appendix~\ref{app:1}. \end{proof}